nickoala/telepot/examples/simple/README.md

 $ python3.5 skeletona_route.py <token>  # async
 ```

+It demonstrates:

+- passing a routing table to `message_loop()` to filter flavors.
-Demonstrates the use of custom keyboard and inline keyboard, and their various buttons.
+- the use of custom keyboard and inline keyboard, and their various buttons.

 Remember to `/setinline` and `/setinlinefeedback` to enable inline mode for your bot.